GAP YEAR PROGRAM

 Computer Skills: Students practically use

 – MS Word, Excel, and PowerPoint

 – AWANA, camps, youth events and sports & outdoor/wilderness training

 Q: What does the classroom syllabus look like in the Gap Year Program?

 A: Students have morning and some evening classes that cover these topics:

 Devotions & One-on-One Counsel Weekly

-One of staff members sets the pace for the day with devotional lesson.
-Prayer and objectives for the day are communicated.
-Family values discussed and receive journaling will be done and shared each week.
+One of staff members sets the pace for the day with a devotional lesson.
+Prayer and objectives for the day are communicated, family values discussed, and prayer journaling will be done and shared each week.

 Work for Life Curriculum (Certified businessmen teach business as mission)

 Students participate Entrepreneurship Training program that helps them fight poverty with entrepreneurship and business skills, with character.
 At this course students will have a business plan that will include company overview, market overview, competitor overview, problem solving, sales and marketing, management, and finance.